 - Do you need photo ID to vote in PA?

-- Guide to satellite election offices in Philly, open now
+- Guide to satellite election offices in Philly

 - Avoid a ‘naked ballot’: Instructions for voting by mail